dirusanov/DiffMind/README.md

 ## Contributing

 Contributions are welcome!
-If you plan to add a provider or improve heuristics, please keep the UX consistent and simple.
+If you plan to add a provider or improve agent flows/prompts, please keep the UX consistent and simple.
 Open an issue to discuss ideas.

 ## License